netanoir/out-of-the-black-box/README.md

 - 1~3 paint brushes (per 2 persons)
 - 1 paint tray (per 3~5 persons)

 **Discussion**: Talk about the importance of family.
-What we mean when we say family here, is a collective.
+What we mean when we say family, is a collective.
 A group of people who share and maintain space together.
 Here in this classroom, we set up the class, participated in activities together, looked after each other and this space, and contributed to the group.

   Guiding questions:
 - What does the word family mean to you?
 - Who have you chosen to be a part of your family?
 -How does your family work together?